raychenfj/nomisma-frontend/README.md

 - [ ] Loading animation for the chart
 - [ ] Remove mock data
 - [ ] Can easily exceeded the daily limits of coin api, upgrade the plan or use mock data while developing and testing
-- [ ] Auto deploy, it's difficult to make it automatic on public repo and ci machine while keep security
+- [ ] Auto deploy when push, it's difficult to make it completely automatic when it's public while keep security
 - [ ] Add Unit Test and E2E Test
 - [ ] Use `axios` interceptor to handle request and response
 - [ ] All the folders can separate into more sub folders and more files for different modules when the project size grows